atao-web/create-project/cli/CONTRIBUTING.md

 git checkout my-branch

-yarn run version patch ### if wished, use 'minor' or 'major' in place of 'patch'
+yarn run version --patch ### if wished, use 'minor' or 'major' in place of 'patch'

 yarn run publish ### Only the cli will be published, but with the embedded templates